kiniry/Mobius/src/escjava/trunk/ESCTools/slides/CAV2007Tutorial/README.txt

 In the event, the tutorial ran just about in the right length of time, but this depended on not taking too much time for the demos.

+To make the tutorial PDF files (for presentation, etc.), use the Makefile.

 The main file is JMLTutorial.tex.
+This is input in each of the following 3 files:

+  - JMLTutorialPresentation.tex           (what you'd use to give it)
+  - JMLTutorialPresentationWithNotes.tex  (for off-line readers, or review)
+  - JMLTutorialHandouts.tex               (for handouts given to attendees)

 A starting point was the tutorial material in ../ETAPSTutorial/, and the various talks and tutorial papers on JML.